pvcraven/networking-down-under-book/source/chapter_09/chapter_09.rst

 capture.

 The data is sent in one packet.
-You can click on the packet and see the data as shown at the bottom of Figure 9-1.
+You can click on the packet and see the data as shown at the bottom of :numref:`send_trace`.
 It should also be the only packet that has a data length of more than zero.
 In the example, I sent "Hello World!" which added up to 13 bytes.
 Because it isn't a full buffer, the packet might be marked as being pushed, with a PSH.